sharkwouter/minigalaxy/README.md

 # MiniGalaxy

-A simple GOG client for Linux.
-Just click download and play!
+A simple GOG client for Linux that lets you download and play your GOG Linux games.

 ![screenshot](screenshot.png?raw=true)